Mobile mêlée | The mobile OS wars, where are we now when considering your next electronic parking ticket system?

-When considering your next ticketing system or an upgrade from your current parking ticket software or traffic ticket system, choices abound!
+When considering your next ticketing system or an upgrade to an electronic parking ticket system from your current parking ticket software or traffic ticket system, choices abound!
 More parking tickets and traffic citations are being doled out from Android and Apple devices.
-It is becoming more relevant than ever to stay ahead of the curve on the rapidly changing landscape of this competitive market in what can only be deemed: The Mobile OS Wars!
+With the effect of digital tickets on smart phone sales, it is becoming more relevant than ever to stay ahead of the curve on the rapidly changing landscape of this competitive digital market in what can only be deemed: The Mobile OS Wars!

 The following headlines read like eulogies for the beleaguered mobile tech giants, some former, some dwindling some still wielding power, albeit diminished.

 Blackberry: The Rise & Fall of an Empire

 iOS Retro, Brings Back Worst of the 80s

 Mobile OS wars seem to be entering a new era.
 Announced in October 2012, the number of smartphone users has surpassed 1 billion.
 In August 2012, the smartphone and tablet market share surpassed the 50% threshold in the U.S. with Android and Apple grabbing 92% of the global market share.

 The market is starting to saturate and these once white hot products are now becoming commoditized leaving little for stragglers.
 Although, what can only be viewed as a courageous (or foolhardy) move in this brave new world, surprisingly, Mozilla’s plans to launch an OS have gotten off to a strong start.